home-assistant/home-assistant.io/source/_integrations/motion_blinds.markdown

 ## Favorite position

-A *Go to favorite position* button entity allows you to move the blind to its favorite position.
-In order for this entity to show up, you first need to set the favorite position of the blind in the mobile app, using a remote or using physicall buttons on the blind, refer to the manual of your specific blind for instructions.
+A **Go to favorite position** button entity allows you to move the blind to its favorite position.
+For this entity to show up, you first need to set the blind's favorite position in the mobile app, using a remote or physical buttons on the blind.
+Refer to the manual of your specific blind for instructions.

-The *Set current position as favorite* button entity allows you to change the favorite position.
-In order for this to work, the blind first needs to be put in programming mode by shortly pressing the reset button on the blind.
-It will start stepping (moving a small bit up-down repeatedly) and you can then use the *Set current position as favorite* entity.
+The **Set current position as favorite** button entity allows you to change the favorite position.
+For this to work, the blind first needs to be put in programming mode by shortly pressing the reset button on the blind.
+It will start stepping (moving a small bit up-down repeatedly).
+You can then use the **Set current position as favorite** entity.
 After you are done, shortly press the reset button again to exit the programming mode.

 ## Top Down Bottom Up (TDBU) blinds